 Great pieces of architecture are a pleasure to photograph — that field spans from exterior to interior photography and also has no exact definition when it comes to lighting: even though sunlight is favored for the shots we can easily see that dawn or dusk settings may show a building (literally) in a different light or let’s say ambience.
 For exteriors some clouds in the sky work may be better than pure blue sky, but also dark, thick clouds may be beneficial for the composition and add some mood and drama, especially when exterior ambient lighting adds an eye-catching feeling.

-Perspective: Architectural photography has many challenges to offer: in the end it is often about aesthetics and lines and patterns and perspectives and so on.
+Perspective: Architectural photography, interior and exterior, has many challenges to offer: in the end it is often about aesthetics and lines and patterns and perspectives and so on.

 By tilting your camera up or down you’ll get a distorted perspective, aka the vertical lines aren’t vertical but instead are leading to a vanishing point.
 In most interior settings it is not what we aim for.
 Exceptions are very tall interior halls or rooms where the composition can gain from a tilt-up or tilt-down view and/or an emphasized vanishing point.